EngagingNetworks/page-builder-code-blocks/read-more-expand.md

 If you want some text that is hidden until a link is clicked, then you can do it by following these instructions

 First of all your template will need some javascript to add the functionality.
-Paste this into the bottom of your footer, just before the `<html>` tag:
+Paste this into the bottom of your footer, just before the `</html>` tag:

 ```html
 <!-- More info box -->